Early Childhood Education (PreK-4) | Special Education (PreK-12)

 Educators with English as a Second Language certification are in high demand.
 Mercyhurst’s Department of Education allows students to become certified in English as a Second Language (ESL) K-12 by adding a six-course program to their undergraduate studies.

-B.A. in Early Childhood Education PreK-4 and B.A. in PreK-12 Special Education Dual Major
+- Assess PreK-4 Early Childhood Education and PreK-12 Special Education student performance.

 The summary pass rate is the percentage of students who passed all appropriate tests (e.g., content, content pedagogy, pedagogy, etc.), they took for their area(s) of specialization among those who took one or more tests in their specialization areas.